 1. Mix dry ingredients.
 Whisk together the oat flour, baking soda, powder, salt and spices in a large bowl.

 2. Mix wet ingredients.
-In a medium bowl, combine the maple syrup, oil, pumpkin puree, eggs, vanilla extract and water.
+In a medium bowl, combine the maple syrup, oil, pumpkin puree, eggs and vanilla extract.

 3. Combine.
 Pour the pumpkin mixture into the dry and stir until just combined.